msprestigepro/ASUS-PRIME-A520M-A-II/README.md

 ### **Additional Notes:**
 - If you have different hardware, consult appropriate guides, forums, or community discussions for support.
 - To modify USB ports (activate more or change configuration), use the **USB Mapping Tool** from the OpenCore guide and rebuild accordingly.
+- Always update bios/uefi to the latest version(not beta ones)